Smoking causes lung cancer and damages healthy lungs

 • Increases hormone levels (linked to breast cancer)

-Even 1 drink per day can increase mouth cancer risk by 50%.
+Even one drink per day can significantly increase cancer risk over time.

 Combined Effect: Smoking + Alcohol = Higher Risk